wowsinfo/wowsunpack/README.md

 - Run `python3 run.py`
 - Paste the game path into `game.path`
 - Run `python3 run.py` again to unpack

+## Use without Python
+- Download the latest binary
+- Double click on `run.exe`
+- Paste the game path into `game.path`
+- Double click on `run.exe` again to unpack

+Windows may scan `run.exe` only for the first time.
+The binary is built with `pyinstaller`. `WoWsUnpack` is not responsible for anything if `pyinstaller` injects any malicious code while generating the binary.
+Please use the binary at your own risk.

 ## Distribution
 - Install `pyinstaller` following [this guide](https://pyinstaller.org/en/stable/index.html)